Published: December 3, 2019 | Last Updated: November 22, 2024

 Have a look at this clip:

-However, as the camera shows more of the control room with Ed Harris, we get to see that it is, in fact, Philip Glass himself who sits at the piano and plays while Truman sleeps.
-The track is called ‘Truman Sleeps’, by the way.
+Listen to the music composed by Philip Glass.
+You might think this is just your typical extra-diegetic off-screen film score, and it seems to start this way.
+However, as the camera shows more of the control room with Ed Harris, we see that it is, in fact, Philip Glass himself who sits at the piano and plays while Truman sleeps.
+The track is called ‘Truman Sleeps,’ by the way.

 In the scene, we are taken from the diegesis of the TV program “The Truman Show,” which is what is available to the fictional viewers in the movie, to the control room, where Christof (Ed Harris) has the power to “play God” and manipulate the characters in the show.

-If there is a God, we’re all just puppets constantly being manipulated (e.g., by soothing piano sounds).
-Nothing is random, but everything is controlled by a higher deity we cannot see nor reach.
+It’s a powerful position that isn’t available to the show’s viewers, especially not to Truman, who is unaware of the setup.
+Also, being let into the control room and seeing the film score being made helps stress the film’s big themes: If there is a God, we’re all just puppets constantly manipulated (e.g., by soothing piano sounds).
+Nothing is random, but a higher deity controls everything we cannot see nor reach.

 Then there’s the whole question: what is the reality, and what is fake?

-One reality seems real to Truman, and one to the viewers of the Truman reality show in the movie.
+One reality seems natural to Truman, and one to the viewers of the Truman reality show in the movie.
 Then there’s us as viewers, the reality of Christof (the almighty producer), and then there’s the reality of us – the viewers – watching all of these realities unfold in the movie.
+We are effectively taken through these different realities by transforming the music from off-screen extra-diegetic to on-screen diegetic.

 Second Example: Ferris Bueller’s Day Off (1986) – Opening Scene

-Then, we cut to a close-up of Ferris while we still hear the voices of his parents.
-We still haven’t seen the parents, so they’re still diegetic off-screen.
+The scene starts with the off-screen diegetic voices of Ferris Bueller’s mother and father.
+First, we hear the mother over the title—even before we get to the first establishing shot, where we also hear the father’s voice.
+Then, we cut to a close-up shot of Ferris while we still hear his parents’ voices.
+We still haven’t seen the parents, so they’re diegetic off-screen.
 After this, we finally get to see them.

 Already, you get the sense that the parents are in the background, not in control, which is true for the rest of the movie.